 Stuttering affects people of all ages, but it’s most commonly seen in children ages 2 to 6.
+This is called developmental stuttering and may have multiple causes.
 About 75 percent of children lose this stutter with time.

-Although stuttering can’t be completely cured, there are a few things that you can do to improve your speech.
+Although stuttering can’t be completely treated, there are a few things that you can do to improve your speech.
+Here are some treatment approaches for stuttering.

 Reach out to a close friend or family member to see if they can sit with you and talk.
 Practicing your speech in a safe environment may help you feel more at ease with yourself and the way that your speech sounds.